 Plant seeds in fertile, well-drained soil either in the ground or in raised beds.
-Pick a spot that receives full sun and where you can water easily.
-Then "plow, plow, plow," Vaughan says.
+Pick a spot where your flowers receive full sun and where you can water easily.
+Then "plow, plow, plow," Vaughan said.
 Even if you're not on a farm, preparation is key for keeping sunflowers happy.
-Till the soil several times before planting to soften it and prevent weeds from popping up.
-(If untended, they could grow over sunflowers and block the light.)
+Till the soil several times before planting to soften it and prevent weeds from popping up (If untended, they could grow over sunflowers and block the light).
 When growing them in containers, make sure the pots have good drainage, loose soil, and full sun.
 Protect your plants from squirrels, rabbits, and other wildlife with netting or cages.

 Vaughan buys standard field sunflowers in bulk from her local feed and seed.
-They grow about 6 feet tall, and each bears one big, yellow head.
+They grow about six feet tall, and each bears one big, yellow head.
 In gardens with limited space, choose smaller selections (which offer more bloom colors and sizes).
 Pollen-bearing types will produce seeds.
-Try 'Indian Blanket,' with red petals and yellow tips (4 to 5 feet tall); 'Moonshadow,' with pale yellow-to-cream flowers (4 feet tall); or 'Teddy Bear,' with pompon-like blooms (1 ½ feet tall).
+Try 'Indian Blanket,' with red petals and yellow tips (which grow four to five feet tall); 'Moonshadow,' with pale yellow-to-cream flowers (four feet tall); or 'Teddy Bear,' with pompon-like blooms (one-and-a-half foot tall).
 Pollenless selections won't shed on tabletops, and many produce several flowers on each plant.
-Try the pinkish yellow 'Peach Passion’ (4 feet tall) or the deep garnet 'Prado Red’ (3 ½ to 4 feet tall).
+Try the pinkish-yellow 'Peach Passion' (four feet tall) or the deep garnet 'Prado Red' (three-and-a-half to four feet tall).

 Waiting until after the last frost is crucial for successful planting.
 Vaughan tries to hit the season's sweet spot: late enough to miss that last cold snap but early enough for spring rains.
 She suggests planting them right after a good rain (so the soil is moist) and before another shower is expected.
 Sunflowers have expansive root systems, so they can extract moisture from deep in the soil.

-Space them about 8 inches apart and ½ inch deep.
+Space them about eight inches apart and one-half of an inch deep.
 The time between sowing and blooming is around 50 to 70 days, depending on the selection.
 "We stagger the planting of sunflowers starting in mid-March in four two-week intervals so we have blooms and cuttings for a few months," says Vaughan.
 They're in full glory for about three weeks, so with this method, she can enjoy them all summer.
 If you sow them through late spring, you'll have flowers into fall.